pqvst/cafeandcowork/data/tokyo/blue-bottle-coffee-shibuya.md

 website: https://store.bluebottlecoffee.jp/pages/shibuya
 ---

+A pretty decent spot to work in Shibuya.
 2nd floor has a large table, good for working.
-Good WiFi, but no power outlets.
+There's WiFi, but I found the Blue Bottle WiFi to not be very good, but the "-SHIBUYA-Wi-Wi-Fi-" works well.
+No power outlets though.